williamgilpin/portbalance/README.md

 ### Instructions

-See `demos/demo.ipynb` for a step-by-step walkthrough.
-Your portfolio can be entered as a string, or specified as a CSV file (see `demos/sample_portfolio.txt`).
-The general steps are:
+The general steps for using the tool are:

-+ Enter your initial portfolio and holdings
+1. Enter your initial portfolio and holdings
-+ Specify a target allocation among specific index funds, etc
+2. Specify a target allocation among specific index funds, etc
-+ Specify the amount of additional money that you want to invest
+3. Specify the amount of additional money that you want to invest
-+ The code will calculate the best way to spend your money to reduce the difference vbetween your current allocations, and your target allocations
+4. Run this code to calculate the best way to spend your money, in order to reduce the difference between your current allocations, and your target allocations

+Place a text file containing your portfolio as a text file at `resources/private_portfolio.txt` Example files are included with the installation that show the correct formatting, but the general format of the portfolio file should be a CSV file with rows of the form `NAME, NUMSHARES, DATE`, e.g.

+	VTI, 100, 12/2/2015,
+	VXUS, 40, 1/1/1027,

+After adding your portfolio, determine how much cash you want to use to re-balance.
+For example, for $1000, run the following in the command line

+	> python balance_portfolio.py 1000

+This will produce an output of the form

+	Net return on principal: 0.5346585469336369

+	Investing strategy:
+	VTI : 4
+	VXUS : 79

+	Residual balance:  114.63000000000648
+	Residual drift:  34.01671763159314 %

+As a default, portbalance assumes a 100% stock Bogleheads portfolio (70% US domestic, 30% international index funds).
+To change the strategy to another one of the defaults, specify the strategy as an optional argument

+	> python balance_portfolio.py 1000 --allocation

+Which will produce the output

+	Net return on principal: 0.5346585469336369

+	Investing strategy:
+	VEA : 60
+	VXUS : 18
+	VOE : 3
+	VTV : 9

+	Residual balance:  83.24000000000251
+	Residual drift:  81.87810965693635 %

-Demonstrative investment portfolio strategies are contained in the function `get_strategy`.
-These estimates (which are not necessarily accurate) are given for educational purposes only.
+The included allocation strategies are "Bogleheads", "Betterment2016", and "Betterment2018".
+Please note that these strategies (which are not necessarily accurate) are given for educational purposes only.

+For details on specifying a custom allocation strategy, specifying a portfolio as a string, and plotting the performance over time, see the included demonstration notebook `demos/demo.ipynb` for a step-by-step walkthrough.

 ### Assumptions